-Over the past two years, the SEC has adopted several new regulations directed at companies - including FPIs - that report to the SEC under the Exchange Act and are listed on the New York Stock Exchange or Nasdaq Stock Market.
 Several recent rulemakings have eroded the SEC's historical practice of providing accommodations to FPIs that defer to home country disclosure and governance practices.
 This has resulted in additional and unfamiliar compliance burdens for FPIs.
-In particular, FPIs should consider implementing controls to comply with new rules requiring them to make new quarterly filings on share repurchases,22 track trading by insiders,23 and recover erroneously paid incentive-based compensation in the event of a restatement.24
+In particular, FPIs should have controls in place to comply with rules that have recently taken effect requiring them to track trading by insiders22 and recover erroneously paid incentive-based compensation in the event of a restatement.23